-As can be seen there is a complex web of intersecting expectations, demands and pressures in operation within the museums sector in England, and the relationship of these to general organizational characteristics of functional and hierarchical differentiation, professional status, organizational form and patterns of accountability indicates that similar patterns of response could be anticipated in other political systems.
+As can be seen, there is a complex web of intersecting expectations, demands and pressures in operation within the museums sector in England, and the relationship of these to general organizational characteristics of functional and hierarchical differentiation, professional status, organizational form and patterns of accountability indicates that similar patterns of response could be anticipated in other political systems.
 The manner in which a variety of structural features are managed by – and manage – the participants within the system serves to provide a set of contexts within which policy choices are made and demonstrates the inter-play of structure and agency in these processes.
 If nothing else it demonstrates that the exact pattern of operations within individual museums and entire museum systems is not a matter of the simple dominance of either structural constraints or free agency but the outcome of the interplay between policy management, policy pressures and policy understandings.

 The analysis of complexity through the lenses that are provided by ideas derived from structure and agency provides a way of making sense of the relationships of systems, individual agents and interaction that exist within museums.
 In structure/agency analysis generalizability is a necessity for the explanation of the specific inter-relationships between the complex behavioural and structural phenomena that give shape to the overall policy systems that exist within individual museums, and it is the understanding of these inter-relationships that then allows for the making of generalizations from the specific example to the overall systemic level, and vice-versa.
 The current application of structure and agency to the English museums sector confirms the complex nature of the interplay between organizational structures, professional values, patterns of accountability, and the individual choices that staff within museums make, to produce a picture of policy complexity that allows for the identification of the sources of dynamism in the organizational life of museums.